uprm-inso4101-2023-2024-s2/semester-project-studentenrollmentsystem/README.md

-## For working on the course table
-* The student will need to install papaparse package (*npm install papaparse*).
-* This table is dinamically created depending on csv file entries.

-## For working on the Student Page
-* The student page file is *studentPage.js* (src/pages/studentPage.js).
-* The student page file for style is *studentPage.css* (src/styles/pages/studentPage.css).

 ## For working with the Dummy Data Maker Interface
 * Run `node DataMakerServer.js` from *src/data/dummydata* (use `cd src/data/dummydata`)
   and leave it running in a separate terminal while using Dummy Data Maker.